 Three volunteers with Operation Homefront also received certificates for their part in the event.
 They were: Amy Wallace, Sarah Kanady and Tom Costello.

-Operation Homefront of North Carolina is the Charlotte, N.C., branch of the nationwide organization which provides emergency assistance to servicemembers and their Families through various programs.
+Operation Homefront of North Carolina is the Charlotte, N.C., branch of the nation-wide organization which provides emergency assistance to servicemembers and their families through various programs.

-Also recognized for their contributions were two Fayetteville business owners, Dr. W.C.
+Also recognized for their contributions were two local Fayetteville business owners, Dr. W.C.
 Powers and Mike Lallier, who together coordinated a donation of $22,000 for the "Boots and Booties" event, as well as the grand prize of a new car.

-Lastly, for playing a large part in spreading information regarding the event, two individuals also received certificates on behalf of Fort Bragg Army Community Service.
+Lastly, for playing a large part in spreading information regarding the event, two individuals also received certificates on behalf of Fort Bragg Army Community Services.
 Sue O'Brien, from ACS New Parent Support, and Kathy Mansfield, from ACS Volunteer Services, were co-chairs for information booths about the event and also acted as the liaison officers for Fort Bragg.

-Gen. Casey also commended the citizens of Fayetteville for its long history of support for the military.
+Casey also commended the citizens of Fayetteville for its long history of support for the military.

-"Fayetteville has always been way ahead of the curve when it comes to taking care of our Soldiers and our Families," he said.
+"Fayetteville has always been way ahead of the curve when it comes to taking care of our Soldiers and our families," he said.
 "Families are the strength of our Soldiers and Soldiers are the strength of our Army."

-As a special salute to the city of Fayetteville and its efforts in creating a shelter for America's military, Gen. Casey presented Mayor Tony Chavonne with a print entitled, "No Safe Haven."
-The print depicts the scene of a high-risk air assault operation conducted in eastern Afghanistan in 2007 by the 82nd Airborne Division and the 7th Special Forces Group (Airborne), both of which are stationed at Fort Bragg.
+As a special salute to the city of Fayetteville and its efforts in creating a shelter for America's military, Casey presented Mayor Tony Chavonne with a print entitled, "No Safe Haven."
+The print depicts the scene of a high-risk air assault operation conducted in eastern Afghanistan in 2007 by the 82nd Airborne Division and the 7th Special Forces Group (Airborne), both of which are stationed at Fort Bragg, N.C.